Michael Karam: Career

 Michael Karam began his career as a journalist in Beirut.
 He founded the listings magazine What's On in 1996 before moving to The Daily Star (Lebanon) in early 1998 as Features editor.
 Between 2002 and 2007, he was the editor of Executive, a Lebanese business magazine, before moving into political and corporate PR.

 In 2007, he was appointed executive director of New Opinion Workshop and founded NowLebanon, the pro-democracy news and opinion website spawned by the 2005 Cedar Revolution, a post he held until 2012.
 His writings on politics, business, war and wine have appeared in The Spectator, The Times, Esquire, Decanter, Harpers Wine and Spirits Weekly and Monocle.

 In 2005, his first book Wines of Lebanon, which won the 2005 Gourmand World Cookbook Award.
 His second book, Arak And Mezze: The Taste of Lebanon is about Lebanon's national drink and what best to eat with it.
 It was shortlisted for the Gourmand Award for Best Food and Travel Book 2007.

 He is a contributor to The Oxford Companion to Wine, The World Atlas of Wine, Hugh Johnson’s Pocket Wine Book and The Sotheby's Wine Encyclopedia.

 He has also written Château Ksara: 150 years of wine making 1957-2007 and in October 2010, he published Michael Karam's Lebanese Wines 2011, a pocket paperback and first comprehensive guide to all the Lebanese wines currently on the market.

-Prior to his journalistic career, he worked for some time as an English literature teacher at the International College in Beirut.